Teaching

 EVGE 5820: Geomorphology

 What shapes Earth’s landscapes?
 This advanced undergraduate and graduate course tackles this question through lectures, laboratory assignments focusing on geospatial analysis and numerical modeling, and field trips to dynamic landscapes in Virginia.
 We dig into mechanistic models and quantitative observations to understand rivers, hillslopes, and whole landscapes.
 Students also design independent projects based on original topographic analysis.
-Next offering: Spring 2025.
+Next offered: Spring 2025.

 ASTR 3880/3881, EVSC 4890/4891, EVGE 7559: Planetary Astronomy and Geology (with optional Laboratory)

 In this advanced undergraduate/graduate class, we set out for the cosmos in search of what makes planets tick.
 Using a combination of astrophysics and geoscience, we seek out new worlds, consider life in the universe, peer into planetary interiors, and search foreign planetary surfaces for clues to their geologic history.
 Students in the laboratory section learn to work with planetary datasets for Mars, the Moon and beyond.
 This class is cross-listed in the Department of Astronomy and the Department of Environmental Sciences.
-Next offering: Spring 2024.
+Next offered: Spring 2026.

 EVSC 2800/2801: Fundamentals of Geology (with optional Laboratory)